-When Amelia was a baby, I came across this recipe for chocolate peanut butter bites in a breastfeeding group; it should theoretically increase your breastmilk supply.
+When Amelia was a baby, I came across this recipe for chocolate peanut butter bites in a breastfeeding group; technically a lactation cookie or snack, it should theoretically increase your breastmilk supply.
 Now, I can't say whether or not it works for that, but it is about the healthiest chocolate peanut butter cookie/dessert/snack recipe you can find.

 This recipe takes no more than 15 minutes to make - maybe a little longer if you don't have a cookie scoop.
 The dough can be a little crumbly, but whenever mine is, I use my hands to finish rolling these into balls.
-I like to use a 1.5-teaspoon cookie scoop for these to make them bite-size.
+I like to use a tiny 1.5-teaspoon cookie scoop for these to make them bite-size.

 I've been known to eat several of these instead of eating a meal when I'm busy, and I don't feel guilty thanks to all the oatmeal and flax meal, which provide lots of fiber, and the peanut butter, which provides protein.
 Sometimes I find that I can taste the flax meal in these.
 That doesn't bother me, but if it bothers you, you can use more oatmeal and less flax meal.
 You can also try adding more honey or chocolate chips.

-- 1/2 cup peanut butter
+- 1/2 cup peanut butter (128 grams)

-- 3 tablespoons honey (can use up to 1/3 cup or 5 1/3 tablespoons)
+- 3 tablespoons honey (63 grams) (can use up to 1/3 cup or 5 1/3 tablespoons)

-- 1/2 cup chocolate chips
+- 1/2 cup chocolate chips (85 grams)

-- 1 cup oats (I prefer quick oats here)
+- 1 cup + 2 tablespoons oats (90 grams) (I prefer quick oats here)